rikkie1995/IP-Phone-Mass-Reboot/README.md

 The script will check the IP list, detect device type, reboot devices, and log the reboot durations in `results.txt`.

-## Configuration

-- Device credentials are defined inside the script and can be updated according to your environment (**the credentials that are in the script are default for all the models**).
-- The script currently supports: Grandstream, Snom, and Polycom (**Only supports the model Polycom Sound Point IP 331**).

 ## Tested phones